AvN951/AvN951/README.md

 ## 🚀 About Me
 - 💼 Working as a **Database Developer** at *Tech Vision*
 - 🎓 **B.Sc.
-Computer Science**, University of Mumbai — *8.1 CGPA*
+Computer Science**, University of Mumbai — Bhavan's College
-- 💡 Passionate about building scalable apps, optimizing queries & crafting clean UI
+- 💡 Passionate about building fullstack apps with modern design
-- 🌱 Currently learning **System Design**, Cloud Deployment & Advanced MERN Patterns
 - 📍 Based in Mumbai, India

 ---